 TRANSITIONAL SUPPORTIVE HOUSING SERVICES

-For information about how to access ICM services in your area, please contact Ben Solheim, Community Based Program Manager at email@example.com.
+For information about how to access ICM services in your area, please contact Ben Solheim, Community Based Program Administrator at email@example.com.